gfkpth/mini-project-vikings-en/presentation/vikings_pres.md

 ## Difficulties, lessons learned?

+- use and understand the tests (e.g. below 0 health issue in test 4)
-- use the tests and grow beyond them
+  - if appropriate grow beyond them

 ##